-My next debt pay off story is from Kelan with The Savvy Couple.
+My next debt pay-off story is from Kelan with The Savvy Couple.
 He and his wife paid off $25,000 in student loan debt in just 5 months!
+Twenty-five thousand dollars, to be exact!

 Learn how they did it so you can too!